 MREP Science 200 Module: Concepts in Ecosystem Based Fishery Management

-Fishermen often express concern that fish stock models do not take into account ecological relationships in nature.
-Many scientists share these concerns and have been studying ways to incorporate environmental data and species interactions in stock assessments.
-Collaborative research has played a role in building dialogue around this emerging approach called Ecosystem-Based Fishery Management (EBFM).
+Fishermen often express concern that what they are seeing on the water is not reflected in fisheries science, pointing to aspects like species interactions, ecological relationships, and climactic factors.
+Many scientists share these concerns and have been studying ways to incorporate environmental data and the relationships between different species into stock assessments.
+This emerging approach is called Ecosystem-Based Fishery Management (EBFM).